sarthak-p/youtube-clone/README.md

 # YouTube Clone

-Static front-end clone of Youtube.com, deployed using React.
+Static front-end clone of Youtube.com with React deployed using Firebase.

 ### `NOTE`